ykessler/snappconfig/README.md

     $ rake snappconfig:heroku

-and your app configuration will be automatically passed into Heroku for you!
-Slick...
+and your app configuration will be automatically passed into Heroku for you.
+Slick!

-### Working with Heroku

----
----

-# Notes

-(None)

 ## Contributing